dpopchev/howto-quick-setup-dsm/README.md

 ### keep copy of old data around

+Rules of thumb:

+- keep old data around, ideally do a backup using `Hyper Backup`
-HDD are most likely to die either in the first few weeks and last for very long time most likely. *resource needed*
+- new HDDs either likely die in first few weeks or then likely last for long time

-### make volume

-You should be greeted with prompt, do as you see wish or flow with the defaults.
-If missing the wizard use the `Storage manager`.

-Leave the drive checking, it will take some time.
+- it is not uncommon for HDDs in the same series to share same defect

 ### install exFAT access package

+Rules of thumb:

+- file system that all OS can read
+- suitable to make external HDD and `Hyper Backup` important data

-### install Snapshot replication package
+### install Snapshot Replication package

+Rules of thumb:

+- **note** should be enabled on every newly created shared folder
-Enable snapshot schedule every 2 hours.
+- enable snapshot per shared folder every 2 hours

-Then set a retention policy:

-- keep all snapshots for 5 days
+- retain all snapshots for 7 days
-- keep the last snapshot of the day for 30 days
+- retain last day snapshot for 30 days

-Which means snapshots with granularity of 2 hours for 5 days.
-After that snapshot with granularity of a day for the past 30 days.

-This means that a delete file won't be lost for 30 days.

-Also make snapshots visible to make it easier to find.

-**NOTE** Should setup for every new folder
+- **note** that retain policies will constrain how quickly spaces gained back, e.g. 30 days after deletion

-### install Hyper backup package
+### install Hyper Backup package

+Rules of thumb:

+- schedule backup per shared folder or package and to other NAS or external drive

 ### install Storage Analyzer package

+Rules of thumb:

+- run reports to catch duplication files

 ## Security